 While businesses are realizing the importance of deploying Anomaly Detection tools to enable business observability, the closed-source tools currently available make it prohibitively expensive to be deployed at scale.
 The future of Business Observability and unlocking the real benefits of Anomaly Detection relies on democratizing access to such tools via open-source.

 Chaos Genius is an open-source business observability platform democratizing access to AI-powered Anomaly Detection for businesses around the world.
-Write to us at firstname.lastname@example.org for early access to our Github repo.
+Check out and access our Github Repository here.
 Give it a spin!